 A more practical approach to CSS3 features, using

-, gradients and
+box-shadow, gradients and

-on a multi-level drop-down menu to good effect.
+text-shadow on a multi-level drop-down menu to good effect.
 No images used here.

 Kristof Orts uses the

-property to add depth to his headlines.
+text-shadow property to add depth to his headlines.
 The embossing effect is clean and sharp and helps the typography stand out.

 Andy Clarke’s design of responsive pricing columns and buttons.
 He uses

-for the gradients, RGBa for opacity,
+-webkit-gradient for the gradients, RGBa for opacity,

-for the rounded corners, and Webkit animation for the hover effects
+border-radius for the rounded corners, and Webkit animation for the hover effects

 Simon Collison uses the

-property to give greater depth to the columns in his layout.
+box-shadow property to give greater depth to the columns in his layout.

 CSS3 Experiments: Moon